Broadwater Farm: Tenants' Association and the Youth Association

 Although the demographics of Broadwater Farm at the time were roughly 50% black and 50% white, the Tenants' Association was all white.
 It was regarded with increasing distrust by black residents and those whites who were not connected with the Association.
 In 1981, residents set up the rival "Youth Association".
 It was praised by many members of the local black community for challenging the Special Patrol Group's perceived harassment of local youths and of black residents of the estate.
 In 1983, the council gave the Tenants' Association an empty shop to use as an office and a vague authority to "deal with local problems".
-This apparent favoritism heightened antagonism between the Tenants' Association and Youth Association, which in turn set up its own youth club, advice centre, estate watchdog and local lobbying group.
+This apparent favouritism heightened antagonism between the Tenants' Association and Youth Association, which in turn set up its own youth club, advice centre, estate watchdog and local lobbying group.

 Early regeneration projects

 Despite a lack of funds and willingness on the part of the council to commit to regeneration, by 1985 progress was made in solving the area's problems.
 Pressure from the Tenants' Association and the Youth Association forced the council to open a Neighbourhood Office.
 In 1983, a tenants' empowerment agency, Priority Estates Project, was appointed to coordinate residents' complaints and concerns.
 Residents were included on interview panels for council staff dealing with the estate.

 Kenley and Northolt towers and Hornchurch block.

 A number of initiatives aimed at providing activities for disaffected local youths and at integrating the mixture of ethnic communities in the area appeared to be succeeding; Sir George Young, then Minister for Inner Cities, secured significant funding for improvements.
 Broadwater Farm began to be seen as a case study in regenerating a failed housing development.
 Princess Diana paid a visit to the estate in February 1985, to commend the improvements being made, but much of the apparent progress was superficial.
 The problems caused by the deck-level walkways had not been solved; children from Broadwater Farm were still under-achieving academically in comparison to the surrounding areas; the unemployment rate stood at 42%; and there was a mutual distrust between the local residents—particularly those from the Afro-Caribbean community—and the predominantly White British and non-local police force.